 As of this writing, you do have a right to seek higher returns and diversification offshore.
 You can form an offshore IRA LLC, open bank and brokerage accounts, and invest in more secure assets – primarily foreign real estate and physical gold – so long as you do it before you owe any money to the IRS.

 - I expect the US government to completely eliminate the offshore IRA LLC and your right to invest your retirement account assets offshore in the very near future.
-For an article on this topic, see Take Your IRA Offshore Before it’s too Late
+For an article on this topic see 9 Reasons You Need An Offshore Bank Account

 I also note that you can use your IRA to get residency in certain countries.
 If your retirement account makes an investment in the country, you can often receive a permanent residency visa.